 The world is simplistic in that you travel along this wire type structure and react in four possible sides of it to survive.
 Things prop out or move around as you go around the wire and it does get hard to survive.
 The hud is simple while playing with an energy meter that is your life and a small charge bar which be used to kill the enemies that show up.
 When it comes to movement along the wire it was mostly fine though I found the reaction time when moving sideways was far too slow and caused my death many times since the character just didn't move quickly enough.
 I really liked the presentation of the areas you travel across since they had a great variety of not only neat route traffic, but had some amazing backdrops.
 Matched with the great surroundings was the perfectly done music which was upbeat and matched the flow of the game well.

 Fermi's Path was mostly enjoyable and simplistic enough that many could get into.
 Sadly, I found the difficulty to be a major hurdle in my experience and that could turn off individuals as well.
 The game had a great atmosphere to it and I loved what they did with the endless runner type style and it could have been great with some other small tweaks.
 The difficulty and slow reaction time of the controlled characters were both factors in this at the end.
 It's still an interesting game to check out and it definitely is a more unique arcade like title.

-Review Done on Fermi's Path for Xbox One
+Fermi's Path Review on Xbox One

 Review Code Provided by GameArt Studio